-Local nonprofits and town departments employ a number of methods to assist the above-named groups.
+Local nonprofits and town departments employ numerous methods to assist the above-named groups.
 There is additional funding available to address homeless (and other) needs in an effort to curb the negative impacts of Covid-19.
-These additional resources may or may not still be available during the upcoming program year.
+This funding continues to be available as the pandemic drags on.
+As of June 30, 2022, the CDBG-CV funded Housing Stability program had assisted 204 households.
+Assistance was provided in such as way as to maximize the impact and benefit on participating households.